What should be in my Grooming Kit?

 We have lots more information about how to care for your donkey and have a range of user friendly staged management awards (The DBS Proficiency Awards) for you to work towards.

-If you would like to know how to find someone in your area who might welcome help with their donkeys, please contact your Area Representative.
+If you know someone in your area who might welcome help with their donkeys, please contact your Area Representative.